 The Network of Relationships

 Alexander Mackendrick's wonderful book On Film-making gives an example of Graham Greene at work on turning his short story into the movie The Third Man.
-(The article is attached as a download in the lesson pack for Character Mapping in The Ninety Day Novel Course.
+(The article is attached as a download in the lesson pack for Character Mapping in The Ninety Day Novel Course, one of our online creative writing courses.
 In that lesson, you will also find my own example of a network of active relationships and how to prepare your own.)

 Here's the character map Mackendrick prepared for The Third Man.